 After a failed engagement to Maria Wodzińska from 1836 to 1837, he maintained an often troubled relationship with the French writer Aurore Dupin (known by her pen name George Sand).
 A brief and unhappy visit to Mallorca with Sand in 1838–39 would prove one of his most productive periods of composition.
 In his final years, he was supported financially by his admirer Jane Stirling, who also arranged for him to visit Scotland in 1848.
 For most of his life, Chopin was in poor health.
 He died in Paris in 1849 at the age of 39, probably of pericarditis aggravated by tuberculosis.

 All of Chopin's compositions include the piano.
-Most are for solo piano, though he also wrote two piano concertos, a few chamber pieces, and some 19 songs set to Polish lyrics.
-His piano writing was technically demanding and expanded the limits of the instrument, his own performances noted for their nuance and sensitivity.
-His major piano works also include mazurkas, waltzes, nocturnes, polonaises, the instrumental ''ballade'' (which Chopin created as an instrumental genre), études, impromptus, scherzi, preludes, and sonatas, some published only posthumously.
+They are mostly for solo piano, though he also wrote two piano concertos, some chamber music, and 19 songs set to Polish lyrics.
+His piano pieces are technically demanding and expanded the limits of the instrument; his own performances were noted for their nuance and sensitivity.
+Chopin's major piano works include mazurkas, waltzes, nocturnes, polonaises, the instrumental ''ballade'' (which Chopin created as an instrumental genre), études, impromptus, scherzi, preludes, and sonatas, some published only posthumously.
 Among the influences on his style of composition were Polish folk music, the classical tradition of J. S. Bach, Mozart, and Schubert, and the atmosphere of the Paris salons, of which he was a frequent guest.
 His innovations in style, harmony, and musical form, and his association of music with nationalism, were influential throughout and after the late Romantic period.

 Chopin's music, his status as one of music's earliest celebrities, his indirect association with political insurrection, his high-profile love life, and his early death have made him a leading symbol of the Romantic era.
 His works remain popular, and he has been the subject of numerous films and biographies of varying historical fidelity.
 Among his many memorials is the Fryderyk Chopin Institute, which was created by the Parliament of Poland to research and promote his life and works.
 It hosts the International Chopin Piano Competition, a prestigious competition devoted entirely to his works.
 Provided by Wikipedia